 The Yanggakdo International Hotel (양각도국제호텔) is most famous for being known as “the hotel on the island” or regularly mistaken as the only hotel tourists can stay at in Pyongyang which isn’t true.

-The Yanggakdo Hotel was first opened in 1995 and is classed as a deluxe hotel with a Korean four-star rating.
+The Yanggakdo Hotel was first opened in 1995 and is classed as a deluxe hotel with a North Korean four-star rating.
 The hotel closed in November 2018 to undergo major renovations in the lobby and basement, and minor renovations on the exterior of the building.
 It was reopened in April 2019 a few days before the Pyongyang Marathon and Kim Il Sung birthday events.

-It is the largest hotel operating in Pyongyang with 1001 hotel rooms and standing 47 floors high with a revolving restaurant located on the top floor to complete the soviet niche of design.
+It is the largest hotel operating in Pyongyang with 1001 hotel rooms and standing 47 floors tall with a revolving restaurant located on the top floor to complete the soviet niche design.
 The Ryugyong Hotel was planned to be the largest hotel with 105 floors but is yet to be completed.

 The Yanggakdo Hotel is situated on the Yanggak Island which translates to “horn of the ram (male sheep)” because of the shape of the island.
 It’s located on the Taedong River which divides Pyongyang city into east and west.

 The majority of the facilities can be found on the ground floor, mezzanine floor, or the basement of the hotel.

 Ground Floor (lobby)

 A large bar and café are located not far from the reception desk, a Korean and Chinese restaurant located near the back of the hotel and another café located on the mezzanine floor.
 The Yanggakdo supermarket which stocks items such as souvenirs, medicine, snacks and drinks.
 The tailors is located on the third floor and can be accessed by the stairs.
 Feel free to ask any of the hotel’s staff to directions during your stay.